HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/STS_xxx.md

 ```
 #include <globerr.h>
 ```

+**Symbolic Values :**

+	STS_DISPLAYED	  -  Error has already been displayed.

+	STS_REMOTE	  -  Error came from remote machine.

 **Description :**

 The 16-bit value of a STATUS error code consists of two bit flags, a subsystem code, and an error code specific to the subsystem.The top two bits of the error code are reserved for the bit flags and indicate an error code status ; four values can be encoded of which two are currently used.

 **See Also :**
 [ERR](/domino-c-api-docs/reference/Func/ERR)